 Once the various audit tests have been completed, the relevant internal audit report is prepared and distributed.
-This report is delivered to the managers and directors involved with the audit and it includes, among other things: the findings detected, the action plans defined by the audited area to mitigate those findings and the implementation date of the action plan, etc.
+This report is delivered to the managers involved with the audit and the Senior Management, and it includes, among others: an executive summary and rating, the findings detected, the action plans defined by the audited area to mitigate those findings and the implementation date of the action plan, etc.